Debit card is much like a credit card and it lets you instantly share money with checking account as well.

 Transfer Money Using a Debit Card

-There are different methods to transfer money with a debit card but most of them require you to provide the same set of information.
+There are many methods to transfer money with a debit card but most of them require you to provide the same set of information.
 This includes:

 - 16-digit debit card number.